Ford recalls heavy-duty pickups; drive shafts can fracture - NewsBreak

 The recall covers certain F-250 and F-350 Super Duty pickups from the 2017 through 2022 model years.
 The trucks have gasoline engines and aluminum drive shafts.

-Ford says in documents posted by the National Highway Traffic Safety Administration that heat and noise insulators below the body can loosen, and touch the drive shaft.
+Ford says in government documents that heat and noise insulators below the body can loosen and touch the drive shaft.
 The shaft can fracture, causing a power loss, or loss of control if it hits the ground.

 Failures also could let the trucks roll if they are stopped and the parking brake isn’t on.